scottmarlowe/Marlowe_CCA_Mechatronics_2020/README.md

    delay(10);
   }
   ```
-Now, I needed to figure out how to use these three sensors to conrol three separate motors.
+Now, I needed to figure out how to use these three sensors to control three separate motors.

 ![3sensors3motors](/Finalproject/3sensors3motors.jpg)